 How magnesium helps your body – Evidence-based benefits

 #1: Magnesium maintains a connection between your body and brain

 The foremost benefit that needs to be mentioned is that it plays a pivotal role in relaying all sorts of signals from the human brain to the body.
 In fact, it plays the role of a gatekeeper for NMDA receptors (N-methyl-D-aspartate), which are there within your nerve cells and which help in the development of your overall brain, learning, and memory.
 Low magnesium levels will block these NMDA receptors.
 A would-be mom also needs to take in the right amount of magnesium in order to promote healthy brain development of the fetus.

 After taking care of your brain, the next thing that it does is that it takes care of your heartbeat and helps in maintaining a healthy rhythm.
 It goes hand in hand with calcium which also plays a role in managing the contractions of your heart.
 Calcium, after entering the muscles of your heart, simulates the fibers making them contract, and soon after, magnesium counters this impact and lets the nerve cells to relax.
 A healthy heartbeat can be maintained with this movement of magnesium and calcium.
 It also works to maintain the heart rhythm and rate among pregnant women.

 #3: Lowers blood pressure

-There have been too many studies which have directly linked low levels of magnesium to an increased risk of heart issues.
-There was a study which found out that people with low levels of magnesium had the biggest risk of death due to heart issues.
+There have been too many studies that have directly linked low levels of magnesium to an increased risk of heart issues.
+There was a study that found out that people with low levels of magnesium had the biggest risk of death due to heart issues.
 Hence, the intake of magnesium can easily reduce the risks as this mineral has also got anti-inflammatory properties as well.